-The ninth book in the bestselling phenomenon that is the Inspector McLean series, from one of Scotland's most celebrated crime writers.
+The ninth book in the Sunday Times-bestselling phenomenon that is the Inspector McLean series, from one of Scotland's most celebrated crime writers.

-Her mummified body is hidden in the dark corner of a basement room, a room which seems to have been left untouched for decades.
+Her lifeless body is hidden in the dark corner of a basement room, a room which seems to have been left untouched for decades.
 A room which feels as cold as the grave.

 As a rowdy demonstration makes its slow and vocal way along Edinburgh's Royal Mile, Detective Chief Inspector Tony McLean's team are on stand-by for any trouble.
 The newly promoted McLean is distracted, inexplicably drawn to a dead-end mews street... and a door, slightly ajar, which leads to this poor girl's final resting place.